6 Things You Should Know About Having Sex During Your Period

 Don't forget protection

 You can still get pregnant if you have sex while on your period.
-"Some periods last more than a week and sometimes a woman's ovulation can overlap with menstruation," says Ford; on top of that, sperm can live for 3 to 5 days.
-If you're on birth control and taking it as directed (including during your placebo week), you should be fine—but if you aren't, don't chance it without another form of protection.
+"Some periods last more than a week and sometimes a woman's ovulation can overlap with menstruation," says Ford.
+On top of that, sperm can live for 3 to 5 days.
+If you're on birth control and take it as directed (including during your placebo week), you should be fine—but if you skip a day or two, don't chance it without another form of protection.